Tuition and Fees

-Maximum Time Frame: The maximum number of cumulative attempted credits within which a student must complete his or her academic program.
+Maximum Time Frame: The maximum number of cumulative attempted credits within which a student must complete their academic program.

-Probation Status: A student who successfully appeals a financial aid suspension and regains his or her financial aid eligibility for one evaluation period (one semester) is placed on probation.
-At the conclusion of the semester he or she must meet the college’s cumulative GPA (see Qualitative Standards) and Completion Percentage standards (67% cumulative completion); or have successfully completed the probationary term by meeting the requirements of their individual academic plan.
+Probation Status: A student who successfully appeals a financial aid suspension and regains their financial aid eligibility for one evaluation period (one semester) is placed on probation.
+At the conclusion of the semester, the student must meet the college’s cumulative GPA (see Qualitative Standards) and Completion Percentage standards (67% cumulative completion); or have successfully completed the probationary term by meeting the requirements of their individual academic plan.

 Qualitative Measure: The Grade Point Average (GPA) a student must maintain in order to retain financial aid eligibility.

-Quantitative Measure: The “pace” at which a student must progress through his or her program in order to retain financial aid eligibility.
+Quantitative Measure: The “pace” at which a student must progress through their program in order to retain financial aid eligibility.

 Remedial/Developmental Credits: Identifies credits attempted for courses numbered less than 1000.
 Up to 30 remedial credits are excluded in calculating maximum credits attempted but included in grade point average and completion percentage calculations.